jamie-mh/AuthenticatorPro/README.md

 ## Features

-* **Compatibility** : Compatible with most providers and accounts.
+* **Compatibility** : Authenticator Pro is compatible with most providers and accounts.
+View some supported providers here: https://twofactorauth.org/ (marked with "software token").

 * **Backup / Restore** : Backup your authenticators with strong encryption.
-In case you lose your device, you can always gain access to your accounts.
+In case you lose your or change phone, you can always gain access to your accounts.
 Save to cloud storage or to your device.

-* **Very Secure** : All authenticators are stored securely on your device with an encrypted database.
-Even with root access your authentications cannot be stolen.

-* **Fingerprint / Passcode / Pattern Authentication** : Lock access to your authenticators.
-On supported devices with a fingerprint reader, require the use a fingerprint to access your 2 factor codes.
+* **Dark Mode** : Authenticator Pro has a beautiful material design inspired look in either light or dark themes.

 * **Icons** : Find your authenticators easily with recognisable brand logos and icons next to each code.

 * **Categories** : Organise your authenticators into categories.

+* **Offline with few permissions** : Authenticator Pro only requires a single permission and does not require Internet access to function.

-* **Reordering** : Arrange your authenticators in any order you like so you can find them easily.
+* **Customisation** : Set icons and rename.
+You can also arrange your authenticators in any order you like so you can find them easily.

-* **Beautiful Design** : Authenticator Pro has a beautiful material design inspired look.
-Also you can change the look of the app to either a light or dark theme.

-* **Limited Permissions** : Authenticator Pro only uses basic permissions and does not require Internet access to function.

-* **Adaptive Icon** : Authenticator Pro has an adaptive icon and will blend in on any device.
+* **Wear OS** : Quickly view your authenticators directly from your watch.
+Please note that a connection to your Android device is required.

 ## Screenshots